-15 Productive Things to Do With Your Extra Hour
+15+ Productive Things to Do in an Hour or Less

-This Sunday, at 2 a.m. local daylight time, clocks will fall back an hour, and we’ll all get those lovely 60 minutes tacked onto our day.
-Whether you want to spend them snoozin’ or killin’ it is totally up to you (and maybe your kids’ sleeping schedule).
+Life gets busy, and sometimes all we have is a single hour to ourselves.
+Whether you like spending your "me time" snoozing or knocking out your to-do list, it's totally up to you (and maybe your kids' sleep schedule).
 I’m equal parts sleep lover and productivity junkie, so it’s a toss-up for me.
-But to weigh my options, I’ve gathered 15 ultra-productive things I — and you — could do with that precious hour.
-Check out my list to finalize your Sunday plans.
+But to weigh my options, I’ve gathered more than 15 ultra-productive things I — and you — could do with that precious hour.
+Check out my list for inspiration.

 Organize Your Kitchen